ArtFlaneur/ContentFactory/README.md

 1. Install dependencies:
    `npm install`
-2. Set the `DEEPSEEK_API_KEY` in [.env.local](.env.local) to your DeepSeek API key.
+2. Set the `ANTHROPIC_API_KEY` in [.env.local](.env.local) to your Azure Anthropic API key.
 The Vite dev/preview server exposes a `/api/deepseek` proxy that injects this key server-side, so the browser never sees it.
 3. Run the app:
    `npm run dev`